michelled/weavly.org/src/robot-activities/meet-sphero.md

   Depends on the learner, could be independent/group or require supervision/facilitation as necessary
+books:
+  - title: Boy + Bot
+    author: Ame Dyckman
+    coverImage: /assets/media/boy-bot.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

 In this activity, learners can explore different movements and visual and audio options for Sphero.
-As they try its different features, they will become familiar with Sphero's control settings.
+As learners try its different features, they will become familiar with Sphero's control settings.
 This activity encourages learners to use their sensory abilities to identify cause and effect.

 ## Steps